From arrest to flight - key dates in the Ghosn affair

-(Reuters) - Ousted Nissan (7201.T) boss Carlos Ghosn decided to flee Japan after learning that his trial had been delayed until April 2021 and also because he had not been allowed to speak to his wife, sources close to Ghosn said on Thursday.
+(Reuters) - Ousted Nissan boss Carlos Ghosn decided to flee Japan after learning that his trial had been delayed until April 2021 and also because he had not been allowed to speak to his wife, sources close to Ghosn said on Thursday.

-Ghosn, 65, the former head of Renault (RENA.PA), and one of the best known figures in the car industry, faces four charges - which he denies - including hiding income and enriching himself through payments to dealerships in the Middle East.
+Ghosn, 65, the former head of Renault, and one of the best known figures in the car industry, faces four charges - which he denies - including hiding income and enriching himself through payments to dealerships in the Middle East.

 Following are some of the main dates in the case from his arrest 14 months ago to his audacious escape this week.